juglab/EmbedSeg/README.md

 ### Dependencies
 We have tested this implementation using `pytorch` version 1.10.0 and `cudatoolkit` version 10.2 on a `linux` OS machine.
-One could execute these lines of code to use this code branch.
+One could execute these lines of code to run this branch:

 ```
 conda create -n EmbedSegEnv python==3.7